AGI-CEO/AINewsletter/README.md

 To set up the project, you need to have Node.js installed.
 After cloning the repository, navigate to the project directory and run npm install to install the dependencies.

+Next, make a copy of the .env.template called '.env' and add your API keys. .env is on the git ignore

 ## Running the Project

 To run the project, use the command node server.js.
-The server will start and listen on port 5501.
+The server will start and listen on port 5501 or whatever porpt you identify in the env file.

 ## License